 I was recently asked, “What are the benefits of intuition training in business?”.
-I answered,”inspired contribution“, and in that moment, I wondered exactly what I meant.
+I answered, "inspired contribution," ... and wondered exactly what I meant.

 Wouldn’t that be good for business?
 Wouldn’t that be good for everything?

-We can’t complete the puzzle by being the same piece, and we certainly can’t get the whole picture unless we are all willing to show up in our full size, shape and colour.
+We can’t complete the puzzle by all being the same piece, and we certainly can’t see the whole picture unless we are all willing to show up in our full size, shape and color.
 Authenticity is imperative in this game.

 We just need to remember that we are not individually the puzzle, but we are certainly valued pieces.
 Doesn’t that take the pressure off having to be the whole answer anyway?
 If we all promised to be our piece, then wouldn’t we build an amazing vision together?